Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Experimental study

 \subsubsection{Imputation quality and runtimes (drug repurposing task)}

-First, we run $100$ times (with different random seeds) F3I and its baselines on each drug repurposing data set that comprises two feature matrices, one for drugs and another for diseases.
-We consider the K-nearest neighbor imputer with distance-associated weights, as they are often as performant in practice as uniform ones as seen above.
-Those data sets do not have any missing values, so we add missing values by a Gaussian self-masking mechanism~\cite{le2020neumiss}, for a missingness frequency approximately equal to $60\%$.
-The positions of missing values are the same across runs.
+Drug repurposing aims to pair diseases and drugs based on their chemical, biological, and physical features.
+However, those features might be missing due to the incompleteness of medical databases or to a lack or failure of measurement.
+We consider five public drug repurposing data sets of varying sizes without missing values (see Table~\ref{tab:dd_datasets} in Appendix~\ref{subapp:drug_repurposing}).
+We add missing values with a MNAR Gaussian self-masking mechanism (Assumption~\ref{as:mnar}).
+We run each imputation method $100$ times on the drug and the disease feature matrices with different random seeds.
+Note that the position of the missing values is the same across runs.
+We considered as baselines the imputation by the feature-wise mean value (Mean), the MissForest algorithm~\cite{stekhoven2012missforest}, K-nearest neighbor (KNN) imputation with distance-proportional weights, where the weight is inversely proportional to the distance to the neighbor~\cite{troyanskaya2001missing}, an Optimal Transport-based imputer~\cite{muzellec2020missing} and finally not-MIWAE~\cite{ipsen2021not}.
+Hyperparameter values are reported in Table~\ref{tab:hyperparams}.

 Since the number of features $F\approx 12,000$ in the TRANSCRIPT dataset~\cite{reda2023transcript} is prohibitive for most of the baselines, we reduce the number of features to $9,000$, selecting the features with the highest variance across drugs and diseases.
 Moreover, MissForest~\cite{stekhoven2012missforest} and not-MIWAE~\cite{ipsen2021not} are too resource-consuming to be run on the largest data sets, DNdataset~\cite{gao2022dda}, PREDICT-Gottlieb~\cite{gao2022dda} and TRANSCRIPT~\cite{reda2023transcript}.
 Figures~\ref{fig:cdataset}-\ref{fig:transcript-9000} show the boxplots of average mean squared errors and runtimes of each algorithm across the $100$ iterations for both drug and disease feature matrices.
+Table~\ref{tab:dd_imputation} shows the corresponding numerical results (average values $\pm$ standard deviations across the $100$ iterations).

 Overall, F3I has a runtime comparable to the fastest baselines, that is, the Optimal Transport-based imputer~\cite{muzellec2020missing} (OT in plots), the imputation by the mean value (Mean) and the k-nearest neighbor approach~\cite{troyanskaya2001missing} (KNN), while having a performance in imputation which is on par with the best state-of-the-art algorithm MissForest~\cite{stekhoven2012missforest}, as reported by several prior works~\cite{emmanuel2021survey,joel2024performance}.
 However, MissForest is several orders of magnitude slower than F3I and sometimes cannot be run at all (for instance, for the highly-dimensional TRANSCRIPT data set).
 The Optimal Transport imputer also performs well across the data sets and often competes with our contribution F3I in imputation and computational efficiency.